 Providers on the Childcare Register

-We will begin inspecting providers on the Childcare Register from 1 April 2021.
+We began inspecting providers on the Childcare Register in April 2021.
 Ofsted inspect 1 in 10 providers registered on the Childcare Register each year and select which providers to inspect on a proportionate and risk basis.
 We will contact some providers to find out whether they are currently operating and available for inspection.

 Inspection of provision registered only on the Childcare Register (either or both parts) is a compliance inspection.
 It is not to make judgements about the quality of the provision but to make sure that the provider is complying with the requirements of the register.